The public charging stations

 Electric vehicles usually include a feature in their GPS indicating the location of the nearest charging stations, or to organize your route according to their location.

-GPS in cars is not always up-to-date, and some manufacturers will prefer to guide you to their own brand charging terminals or to those belonging to their network, without these being the most interesting for you.
+However, the GPS in cars is not always up-to-date, and some manufacturers will prefer to guide you to their own brand charging terminals or to those belonging to their network, without these being the most interesting for you.

 Fortunately, free apps like A Better Route Planner allow you to plan your route based on your vehicle and its range.